 Seminar in the literature and culture of the Victorian period.
 Particular sections may offer a general overview or may focus on a specific theme or genre within the period.
-Prerequisite: ENGL 270.
+Prerequisite: ENGL 270 or junior standing.
 Alternate years.
 Literature Seminar category.